 Using the above notations, we rewrite equation~(\ref{eq:Mori_Zwanzig}) in a simplified form as

-This equation is the final result of the Mori-Zwanzig formalism and is often referred to as the Generalised Langevin Equation.
+This equation is the final result of the Mori-Zwanzig formalism and is often referred to as the generalized Langevin equation.
 It gives the exact linear evolution of the resolved observables, and consequently the non-linear evolution of the phase-space variables.
-This equation is not completely closed since, the dynamics of unresolved observables, i.e., the noise term is unknown.
-This term is often modeled as noise or is neglected.
-However, the contribution of the noise term can be minimized by carefully choosing the resolved observables.
-This choice is often dependent on the $\textit{a priori}$ understanding of the dynamics, which is generally not available for many complex dynamical systems.
-Therefore this work proposes to use a data-driven method to extract optimal observables which minimises the noise contribution and thereby enhances the prediction-in-time of the resolved observables.
+However, in practice, this equation is not fully closed since, the dynamics of unresolved observables, i.e., the noise term is unknown.
+This term is often modelled as noise or is neglected.